cloudmesh-community/sp19-222-89/project-report/report.md

 The ultimate goal of this project was to design an effective and fast method of classification of S-cones, using REST Services to facilitate user interaction with the model.

 ## Data
-The data we used was from 3 different undisclosed/anonymous patients.
+The data we used was from three different undisclosed/anonymous patients.
 We were given data by Dr. Millers group and was provided no data that could jeopadize the patients anonymity nor were we given any personal data that could or would put a patient's privacy in concern.

-Our data includes 8 features: X-Coordinate, Y-Coordinate, ISOS_Z, ISOS_size_X, ISOS_size_x, COST_z, COST_X , and COST_y.
+Our data includes eight features: X-Coordinate, Y-Coordinate, ISOS_Z, ISOS_size_X, ISOS_size_x, COST_z, COST_X , and COST_y.
 These features were extracted from 3D imaging of the retinal hence the three dimensional parameter types.
 ISOS_z is the retinal depth location of ISOS and COST_z is the retinal depth location of COST.

 Our raw data had some observations that were unknown or missing certain datapoints, and as such were marked "Nan" in the original dataset.
 We preproccessed the data in order to exclude feature vectors which included Nan for any feature value.
 The preproccessing that we performed on the data can be seen in the read_data.py file.